 -

-If you are experiencing a medical emergency, please call 911 or attend your local emergency room.
+If you are experiencing a medical emergency or feel you are at imminent risk of harming yourself or someone else, please call 911 or attend your local emergency room.

 -